André van Duin: Chart success

 In the 1970s, André van Duin frequently reached top chart positions with both comical songs and parodies of popular songs.
-Van Duin released his eponymous album in 1972, with reached No. 2 in the album charts.
+Van Duin released his eponymous album in 1972, which reached No. 2 in the album charts.
 In 1974, Van Duin released "De tamme boerenzoon", which was a parody of Flemish Ivan Heylen's chart-topping single "De wilde boerndochtere".
-Van Duin's parody reached to No. 2 in the single charts, behind the original, which held the top spot for several weeks.
+Van Duin's parody reached No. 2 in the single charts, behind the original, which held the top spot for several weeks.

 However, some of Van Duin's songs became more popular than the original version, which led to both praise from music critics and irritation from Dutch artists.
 In 1974, Van Duin's parody of Ramses Shaffy's "We Zullen Doorgaan", titled "Doorgaan", reached the top 10 in the charts, something the original had not managed.
 In 1980, Willy Alberti sang an ode to the abdicating Queen Juliana of the Netherlands, which was parodied by Van Duin in an answer song, in which Van Duin imitated Prince Bernhard of Lippe-Biesterfeld.

 Van Duin furthermore developed himself in the genre of carnavalskraker, a throwaway comic song with mass appeal often played at the caranaval parades in the Netherlands and Flanders.
 This resulted in his first chart-topping single, "Willempie", in 1976, which stirred controversy for his depiction of a retarded man.
-Van Duin had one more chart-topping carnavalskraker in the 1970s: "'k Heb hele grote bloemkoole", which he released as his alter ego Mr De Bok.
+Van Duin had one more chart-topping carnavalskraker in the 1970s: "'k Heb hele grote bloemkoole", which he released as his alter ego Mr. De Bok.

 André van Duin also had success with more serious music and released two albums dedicated to a more serious image: And're André in 1977 and And're André 2 in 1978.